 What is Privacy Awareness Week?

-Privacy Awareness Week, or PAW, is an initiative that aims to raise awareness about online privacy issues and the importance of safeguarding personal information.
+Privacy Awareness Week, or PAW in short, is an initiative held every year to raise awareness about various online privacy issues and the importance of safeguarding personal information.

 6. Hong Kong